seinecle/blog/_posts/2025-05-31-switch-expression-enum-api-client.md

 When maintaining APIs with multiple clients and endpoints, how can you ensure consistency between the query parameters defined on the server and those implemented by clients?

 A common solution is to document and maintain APIs using the [OpenAPI specification](https://spec.openapis.org/oas/v3.1.0), implemented by many frameworks.
-However, if you're looking for a simpler, framework-free alternative, recent Java language features offer built-in support to ensure consistency through exhaustiveness checks on enums in switch expressions.
+However, if you're looking for a simpler, framework-free alternative, recent Java language features offer built-in support to ensure consistency through exhaustiveness checks on enums in switch statements.

-# Completeness checks on enums using JDK 21+ switch expressions
+# Completeness checks on enums using JDK 21+ switch statements

-From JDK 21 onwards, the Java compiler enforces exhaustiveness checks in `switch` expressions involving enums.
+From JDK 21 onwards, the Java compiler enforces exhaustiveness checks in `switch` statements involving enums.
 This means the compiler will raise an error if an enum value is omitted from a switch statement.

 This feature ensures consistency: if you modify the query parameters on the server but forget to update the client, the client-side code will not compile, serving as an effective safeguard.